matteo-rizzo/reentrancy-detection-benchmarks/README.md

       * [Consolidated Ground Truth (CGT)](https://github.com/gsalzer/cgt) (`cgt`)
       * [HuangGai (HG)](https://github.com/xf97/HuangGai) (`hg`)
       * [Reentrancy Study (RS)](https://github.com/InPlusLab/ReentrancyStudy-Data) (`rs`)
 2.  **Reentrancy Scenarios Dataset (RSD):** A novel, handcrafted set of **154 unique contracts**.
 This dataset is specifically constructed to represent a defined systematization **of reentrancy scenarios**, including those that are subtle, involve modern Solidity features, or exhibit complex control flows, making them challenging for existing detectors.
-Each contract in the RS has also been manually verified and labeled according to our systematization.
+Each contract in the RS has also been manually verified and labeled in accordance with our systematization.

-This repository includes the original source data (where permissible by original licenses), scripts for preprocessing the initial aggregated pool, and, most importantly, the final benchmark datasets themselves.
+This repository includes the source data (where permissible by original licenses), scripts for preprocessing the initial aggregated pool, and, most importantly, the final benchmark datasets themselves.

 -----